USS Voyager (Star Trek)

 USS Voyager (NCC-74656) is the fictional Intrepid-class starship which is the primary setting of the science fiction television series Star Trek: Voyager.
 It is commanded by Captain Kathryn Janeway.
 Voyager was designed by Star Trek: Voyager production designer Richard D. James and illustrator Rick Sternbach.
-Most of the ship's on-screen appearances are computer-generated imagery (CGI), although models were also sometimes used.
-The ship's motto, as engraved on its dedication plaque, is a quote from the poem "Locksley Hall" by Alfred, Lord Tennyson: "For I dipt in to the future, far as human eye could see; Saw the vision of the world, and all the wonder that would be."
+Most of the ship's on-screen appearances are computer-generated imagery (CGI); models were also sometimes used.
+The ship's motto, as engraved on its dedication plaque, is a quotation from the poem "Locksley Hall" by Alfred, Lord Tennyson: "For I dipt in to the future, far as human eye could see; Saw the vision of the world, and all the wonder that would be."

-The Voyager made its television debut in January 1995 in "Caretaker", the most expensive pilot in television history, reportedly costing $23 million.
+Voyager made its television debut in January 1995 in "Caretaker", the most expensive pilot in television history up to that point, reportedly costing $23 million.
 In addition to its namesake television show, the spacecraft appeared in the computer game Star Trek: Voyager Elite Force (2000).
 The spacecraft design was also used for Star Trek: The Experience, a theme park in Las Vegas from 1998 to 2008, and as album art.

 Concept and design

 Rick Sternbach, who designed the Borg cube for The Next Generation, and Richard James collaborated over several months to design the USS Voyager.
 Sternbach started work on the new design in the fall of 1993 when the new series was announced.
 By the spring of 1994, the design had started to mature, and was smaller than The Next Generation's Enterprise-D with features like the ability to land on a planet's surface.
 The interior design focused on the bridge, which set the tone for the rest of ship.
 Throughout the design process, the main goal was to make it new and appealing while still holding in part to the same familiar design.

 Voyager special effect shots were done with both miniatures and CGI.
 The miniature shots of the Voyager model were used as a benchmark to improve the CGI shots.
 Two different computer models were developed from the physical model by two different companies that scanned it, Amblin Imaging and Foundation Imaging.
 Amblin won an Emmy for Voyager's opening CGI title visuals featuring USS Voyager passing through space, but the weekly episode exteriors were captured with hand-built miniatures of Voyager.
 By late 1996 (midway through season three), certain exterior shots were fully CGI.
 Another challenge of the design was coordinating the interior set design with exterior shots, in particular the location of key rooms and the design of windows.
 These were important, for example, in shots that crossed over from outside the spacecraft to inside the spacecraft in one filming shot.

-The principal model of Voyager used for filming sold at a Christie's auction in 2006 for USD $132,000.
+The principal model of Voyager used for filming sold at a Christie's auction in 2006 for 132,000 USD.